luiz-decio/nerdy-analytics-engineer/README.md

 ![Alt](/docs/pgadmin.png)

-To improve query performance you can create indexes in the columns used in aggregation and sorting operations, like so:
+To improve query performance you can create indexes in the columns used in joins, aggregations, and sorting operations, like so:

 ```sql
 CREATE INDEX idx_orders_order_creation_datetime